 Drywood termite species are notorious for building colony nests in the sub-roofs and eaves of dwellings, and they may also infest the wood between floors and ceilings in multi-floored homes.

 Inspection of attic areas, especially around joists is therefore advisable.
-In certain extreme cases of ceiling nests, termite droppings might also be found on living space surfaces including counters and bedding, as kick holes are created in ceilings and the termite poop kicked out to fall into the room below.
+In certain extreme cases of ceiling nests, termite waste might also be found on living space surfaces including counters and bedding, as kick holes are created in ceilings and the termite poop kicked out to fall into the room below.

 Termite Droppings and Sawdust: Spotting The Difference

-The biggest difference between termite droppings and saw dust is the shape.
+The biggest difference between droppings and saw dust is the shape.
 If your sight is not the greatest you may need a magnifying glass to tell the difference, but termite droppings will be granular pellets often varying in color.

 If you look close enough, you’ll notice that drywood termite droppings have a 6-sided shape.
 Saw dust on the other hand will look more like tiny shavings and slivers rather than the 6-sided granular shape of droppings.

-Subterranean vs. Drywood Termite Droppings
+Subterranean vs. Drywood Termite Frass

 Subterranean termites produce a liquid form of excrement whereas Drywood termites produce a dry form of excrement.